jeremyf/take-on-development/chapters/testing.md

 * Isolated
 * Integrated

-Alan Kay, an author of Smalltalk, coined the term object-oriented, positing that objects are similar to biological cells that send each other messages.
+[Dr. Alan Kay](http://en.wikipedia.org/wiki/Alan_Kay), an author of Smalltalk, coined the term object-oriented.
+Dr. Kay posited that objects are similar to biological cells that send each other messages.

 Think of isolated tests as testing a single cell.
 This is where you make sure the cell is operating in a well-structured manner. *Isolated tests help me write code the right way.*

 Think of integrated tests as tests that coordinate the interaction of multiple cells.
 This is where you make sure your organism is operating as expected. *Integrated tests help me write code that is doing the right thing.*

-I would highly recommend “The Clean Coder: A Code of Conduct for Professional Programmers” by Robert C. Martin.
+I recommend reading “The Clean Coder: A Code of Conduct for Professional Programmers” by Robert C. Martin.
 In chapter 8 he explains the various tests, as well as the ratio of each type of test.

+## The Documentation Lies

+I maintain that the first tatoo I get will be the words "The Documentation Lies."
+I have seen well intentioned efforts to write documentation come up short.
+Effort is spent describing how the system should be working; Or how the system interacts with other systems.

+And three months after a documentation push, the documentation is out of date.
+It provides incorrect instructions.
+Or does not reflect the current and changing reality.

+Part of the cure for this is writing tests.
+Tests explain how things are working.
+And what the system interactions are.